 '''

-Returns A list of test factories (tuples (TestClass, test_params))

-get_base_keywords()

-get_decorator_mapping()

-get_extra_listing()

-get_type_label_mapping()

-load_plugins (args)

-load_test (test_factory)

-Load test from the test factory.

-Parameters test_factory (tuple) - a pair of test class and parameters.
+get commands()

+Return the command names, as seen on the command line application

+For every method whose name starts with "command", a the name of the command follows, with under-

+scores replaced by dashes.
+So, a method named "command_foo_bar", will be a command available on the

+command line as "foo-bar".

+Return type list

+get runner from runnable(runnable)

+Returns a runner that is suitable to run the given runnable

-Returns an instance of avocado.core.test.Test.
+Return type instance of class inheriting from BaseRunner

-register_plugin (plugin)

-avocado.core.loader.add_loader_options(parser)

-9.2.15 avocado.core.nrunner module
+Raises ValueError if runnable is now supported

+run()

+Runs the application by finding a suitable command method to call

-class avocado.core.nrunner.BaseRunner(runnable)
+class avocado.core.nrunner.BaseSpawner

 Bases: object

-Base interface for a Runner

-run()
+Defines an interface to be followed by all implementations.

+METHODS = []

+static is_task_alive(task)

+spawn task (task)

 class avocado.core.nrunner.ExecRunner(runnable)

 Bases: avocado.core.nrunner.BaseRunner

 Runner for standalone executables with or without arguments

 Runnable attributes usage:

 • uri: path to a binary to be executed as another process

 • args: arguments to be given on the command line to the binary given by path

 • kwargs: key=val to be set as environment variables to the process

 run()

 class avocado.core.nrunner.ExecTestRunner(runnable)

 Bases: avocado.core.nrunner.ExecRunner

 Runner for standalone executables treated as tests

 This is similar in concept to the Avocado "SIMPLE" test type, in which an executable returning 0 means that a

 test passed, and anything else means that a test failed.

 Runnable attributes usage is identical to ExecRunner

 run()

+avocado.core.nrunner.KNOWN_RUNNERS = {}

+All known runners

 class avocado.core.nrunner.NoOpRunner(runnable)

 Bases: avocado.core.nrunner.BaseRunner

 Sample runner that performs no action before reporting FINISHED status

 Runnable attributes usage:

-· uri: not used

 '''